Interest In a Martial Arts Franchise Is at An All-Time High

 Adults have similar reasons for practicing martial arts, though adults typically desire a workout and knowledge of self-defense.
 At Premier Martial Arts, we find that many parents take up martial arts after they enroll their kids as students, not only because they see how much fun their children are having, but also because they want a healthier lifestyle and a renewed confidence in approaching the world.

-“We saw a wave of adults beginning to enter the martial arts world after 9/11,” says Barry Van Over, CEO and Founder of Premier Martial Arts.
+“We saw a wave of adults beginning to enter the martial arts world after 9/11,” says Barry Van Over, Founder of Premier Martial Arts.
 “The world is a dangerous place, and that’s not going to change anytime soon.
 We had a self-defense class for women at my Knoxville location two weeks ago, and 60 women attended.
 The other big reason we have so many adults in our class is because martial arts is a great, full-body workout.
 It’s not isolated, like going to the gym and hitting a treadmill.
 You’re with a group of people who want you to succeed.”

 And seeing their kids’ success motivates many adults: “A lot of our adults join after watching their children in class,” Van Over says.
 “They think, ‘It’s easier and it looks a like a lot more fun than I thought it would be,’ and it’s a great way to bond with their kids.”